Dual Career Couples

 - Dual Career Academics: The Right Start, by Elizabeth Simmons and published on Inside Higher Ed's website, includes candid descriptions of potential issues and suggestions for preventing them.

-- MentorNet homepage: "MentorNet is the award-winning nonprofit e-mentoring network that addresses the retention and success of those in engineering, science and mathematics, particularly but not exclusively women and other underrepresented groups."
+- MentorNet homepage: (more info) "MentorNet is the award-winning nonprofit e-mentoring network that addresses the retention and success of those in engineering, science and mathematics, particularly but not exclusively women and other underrepresented groups."
 Graduate students and untenured faculty members are eligible for one-on-one email-based mentoring by tenured faculty.

 Articles from the Chronicle of Higher Education